Trinity House is a Royal Charter private corporation that performs three functions.

 When asked for a comment on this article, an M&S spokesperson said:

 In 1884 Marks & Spencer started as a Penny Bazaar stall in Kirkgate Market, Leeds.
 Today we have 1,463 stores worldwide employing more than 80,000 people.
-From the first machine washable wool, to implementation of the cold chain process to allow the sale of fresh, chilled chickens to be sold in stores for the first time, M&S has developed a number of leading innovations in the last century which have dramatically changed the face of retail”.
+From the first machine washable wool to implementation of the cold chain process to allow the sale of fresh, chilled chickens to be sold in stores for the first time, M&S has developed a number of leading innovations in the last century which have dramatically changed the face of retail.”

-Initially located in the basement and ground floor of a newly-erected office block, the store has since expanded to encompass four floors and is a prominent Oxford Street landmark.
+Initially located in the basement and ground floor of a newly-erected office block, the store has since expanded to encompass four storeys and is a prominent Oxford Street landmark.

 In the 1930s M&S began selling grapefruits – an almost unknown fruit in the UK.
 They came with instructions explaining how they should be prepared and eaten.

-In 1959 M&S became the first retailer to introduce ‘No Smoking’ rules in its stores.
-The ready prepared Chicken Kiev got launched in 1979, the first of its kind.
+The ready-prepared Chicken Kiev got launched in 1979, the first of its kind.
 Now M&S sells 22,000 Chicken Kievs each week in the UK.

-M&S was the first British retailer to set up its own research lab to pioneer new products in 1934.
+M&S was the first British retailer to set up its research lab to pioneer new products in 1934.

 Hovis was founded in 1886 by Richard Stoney Smith when he discovered a way to mill flour to maintain the wheatgerm.

 A student at the time, Herbert Grimes, came up with the name by combining the Latin phrase ‘Hominis Vis’ which means ‘Strength of Man’.

 They have used every method available to them to boost customer engagement and improve their brand identity.

 For example, the Hovis’ Boy on Bike’ ad, aired in 1973, is one of Britain’s favourite advertisements of all time.

 When asked about the secret to their long-term success, a Hovis spokesperson said:

 Hovis has a long tradition of goodness and innovation and has always focused on what delights consumers.
-It continues to delight by ensuring that every loaf is made to the highest standards and creating industry firsts, such as Hovis Best of Both®, the first white bread with the added goodness of wheatgerm, and more recently the Lower Carb range, which offers 30% less carbs* than standard loaves with the same great taste expected from Hovis.”
+It continues to delight by ensuring that every loaf is made to the highest standards and creating industry firsts, such as Hovis Best of Both®, the first white bread with the added goodness of wheat germ, and more recently the Lower Carb range, which offers 30% less carbs* than standard loaves with the same great taste expected from Hovis.”

-At the time of writing, Hovis is one of Britain’s oldest brands with a rich history of bread making.
-It is worth over £324 million pounds, and was the fifth fastest growing food & drink brand in 2017.
+At the time of writing, Hovis is one of Britain’s most iconic brands with a rich history of bread making.
+It is worth over £324 million and was the fifth fastest-growing food & drink brand in 2017.

-Their products were so good that they won frequent awards for them, such as the London Grocery Exhibition 1896 gold medal.
+Their products were so good that they won numerous awards for them, such as the London Grocery Exhibition 1896 gold medal.

 People in the UK have a very strong relationship with tea.
 It is one of the few things a café, restaurant or hotel can serve in which nearly every customer is already a seasoned expert.
 In fact, our research has found that 67% of people say they would not return to a place that served bad tea.”

-At the time of writing, three generations later, Yorkshire Tea is still family owned, made by the Taylors of Harrogate.
-It is the most famous tea that the company makes, although it has a host of other tea and coffee products.
+Yorkshire Tea is the most famous tea that the company makes, although it has a host of other tea and coffee products.

-The Alliance Trust was formed in 1888 when three Dundee companies, the Dundee Mortgage and Trust, the Dundee Investment Company and the Oregon and Washington Trust, which was run from Dundee, teamed up.
+The Alliance Trust was formed in 1888 when three Dundee companies, the Dundee Mortgage and Trust, the Dundee Investment Company and the Oregon and Washington Trust, which operated from Dundee, teamed up.